ObsidianLabs/SubstrateIDE/docs/README.md

 #### Linux
-(Taking Ubuntu 18.04 as an example, different Linux systems may have slightly different installation methods) Right-click `SubstrateIDE-0.1.1.AppImage`, select `Properties` => `Permissions` => `Execute`, check `Allow executing file as progrom`, close this window and double-click to open the application
+(Taking Ubuntu 18.04 as an example, different Linux systems may have slightly different installation methods) Right-click `SubstrateIDE-0.1.1.AppImage`, select `Properties` => `Permissions` => `Execute` and then check the `Allow executing file as progrom` option.
+Now Substrate IDE is ready to run.

 ### Ready to work
-After the Substrate IDE is properly installed and started for the first time, the Substrate IDE displays a welcome page.
+After Substrate IDE is properly installed and started for the first time, Substrate IDE displays a welcome page.

 <p align="center">
   <img src="./img/dependency.png" width="600px">
 </p>

-After starting Substrate IDE, the welcome page shows two dependencies - Docker and Rust.
+The welcome page shows two dependencies - Docker and Rust.

-- Docker: If Docker is not installed, you can install it through the `Install Docker` button; if Docker is not started, you can start it through the `Start Docker` button.
+- Docker: If Docker is not installed, you can install it through the `Install Docker` button.
+If Docker is not started, you can start it through the `Start Docker` button.
-- Rust with WASM: After starting Docker, click `Install` and select the required version in the drop-down menu, such as `nightly-20200418`.
+- Rust with WASM: After starting Docker, click `Install` button and select the required version in the dropdown menu, such as `nightly-20200418`.
 After clicking it, a download window will pop up, waiting patiently for download.

-After downloading and starting the two dependencies, the gray `Skip` button will be changed to the red `Get Started` button, and click to enter the main interface of Substrate IDE.
+After downloading and starting the two dependencies, the gray `Skip` button will be changed to a red `Get Started` button, and click to enter the main interface of Substrate IDE.

 ### Create a project
 After entering the main interface, the first thing you see is the `My Projects` project list.
 If you open it for the first time, this list is empty.

-Click the `New` button to pop up the Create Project window, type the project name in `Project name` field, and select the appropriate version in the `Version` drop-down menu, click the `Create Project` button, Substrate IDE will start downloading the template, wait until the creation of the project is done.
+Click the `New` button to pop up the Create Project window, type the project name in `Project name` field, and select the appropriate version in the `Version` dropdown menu, click the `Create Project` button, Substrate IDE will start downloading the template, wait until the creation of the project is done.

 <p align="center">
   <img src="./img/create_project.png" width="600px">
 </p>

-After the project is created, it will automatically open the project and switch to the project editor.
+After the project is created, Substrate IDE will switch to the project editor and the project will be opened.

 <p align="center">
   <img src="./img/project_editor.png" width="600px">